gaelmoccand/Cpp_Weekly/optional/README.md

 That works but it creates an additional temporary object.
 The code creates a temporary object and then moves it into the object stored in optional.

-Here we can use a more efficient constructor - specifically by using **std::in_place** tag:
+Here we can use a more efficient constructor.
+It is also possible to use **in_place** tag to specify that the default constructor must be used and to avoid the creation of temporary object and use of move ctor.
+As it can be seen in the code below, using in_place tag avoid the unnecessary call to a move ctor with a temporary.

 ```cpp
 std::optional<MyType> opt{std::in_place};
 ```
 Then no additional temp object is created.

-It is also possible to use **in_place** tag to specify that the default constructor must be used and to avoid the creation of temporary object and use of move ctor.
-As it can be seen in the code below, using in_place tag avoid the unnecessary call to a move ctor with a temporary.
-The object stored in the optional is created in place, in the same way as you would call **MyType{}**.
+The object stored in the optional is created in place, in the same way as you would call **UserName{}**.
 No additional copy or move is needed [1].

 The tag **in_place** is also useful when the ctor have more than one argument.
 By default optional can work with a single argument ( Rvalue reference), and efficiently pass it to the wrapped type[1].

 use **in_place** and the version of the constructor that handles variable argument list: